liufancs/liufancs.github.io/_pages/about.md

 ---

 ### About Me
 I am a Professor at Southeast University.
 I received my Ph.D degree from Shandong University, supervised by [Prof. Liqiang Nie](https://liqiangnie.github.io/index.html) and [Prof. Zhiyong Cheng](https://sites.google.com/view/zycheng).
-Subsequently, I served as a Research Fellow at the School of Computing, National University of Singapore, where I worked with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/~mohan/).
+I served as a Research Fellow at the School of Computing, National University of Singapore, where I worked with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/~mohan/).
 I received the B.Eng. degree from Southeast University in China and the Master degree from Kansai University in Japan, under the supervision of [Prof. Ebara Hiroyuki](https://gakujo.kansai-u.ac.jp/profile/en/3b9d26c7eb2cecuf4f1fdf+f7077b.html).
 My research interests include multimedia, information retrieval, and recommendation, with a focus on large language models and intelligent agents.

 <b>RESEARCH INTEREST:</b>
 * Multimedia Information Retrieval